-With state-owned enterprises, strict fiscal and enterprise-level discipline, including budget constraints, have led to restructuring, and more rarely, closures.
+With state-owned enterprises, strict fiscal and enterprise-level discipline, including budget constraints, have led to restructuring and, more rarely, closures.
 But even when budget constraints have been less than strict, they have not been pervasive, as fiscally disciplined 'socialist' economies could not afford otherwise.

-National-level macroeconomic mismanagement in developing countries and transition economies has all too often by ideologically defined by neoliberal economics.
-In so far as macroeconomic challenges are real and demand pragmatic policy attention, they should not be defined by distracting neoliberal chimera of alleged SBCs variously blamed on socialism, populism and industrial policy.
+National-level macroeconomic mismanagement in developing countries and transition economies has mainly been defined by neo-liberal economics.
+Macroeconomic challenges are real, and need pragmatic policy responses.
+Hence, they should not be confusingly explained in terms of neoliberal chimera of alleged SBCs, variously blamed on socialism, populism and industrial policy.

-Unfortunately, the mythology surrounding SBCs has been used to throw the industrial policy baby out with the bathwater of ISI cul de sacs.
-Much more appropriate, yet pragmatic industrial policy is needed for developing countries and transition economies to 'catch up', as achieved by some East Asian and other economies.
+Unfortunately, the mythology surrounding SBCs has been used to throw the industrial policy baby out with the ISI bathwater.
+Much more appropriate, yet pragmatic, industrial policy is needed for developing countries and transition economies to 'catch up', as achieved by some East Asian and other economies.